calendulish/stlib/README.md

 ___________________________________________________________________________________________

-This is an work in progress.
+This is a work in progress.
 You can request new features.

 The stlib is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.